Domestic Cat

 Domestic cats are capable of decimating the local populations of songbirds in their neighborhood, and should be kept inside if they end up displaying a hardcore predilection for little birdies- or local mammalian wildlife (chipmunks etc should not be hunted either).

-It is also dangerous for cats to be outside without supervison.
-They can get hit by vehicles, or eaten by coyotes, or harmed by people with ill intent etc. There are too many risks; please keep your cats indoors or supervise them in a safe outdoor space.
+It is also dangerous for cats to be outside without supervision.
+They can get hit by vehicles, or eaten by coyotes, or harmed by people.
+There are too many risks; please keep your cats indoors or supervise them in a safe outdoor space.

 Other Issues